notofonts/noto-docs/src/descriptions/NotoSansOlChiki.md

-Noto Sans Ol Chiki is a unmodulated (“sans serif”) design for texts in the Ol Chiki script.
+Noto Sans Ol Chiki is a unmodulated (“sans serif”) design for texts in the Indic _Ol Chiki_ script.
 It has multiple weights, contains 55 glyphs, and supports 53 characters.